 Committee of the Board of Directors, Statutory Auditors and the Business Heads are periodically apprised of the internal audit findings and corrective actions taken.
 To maintain its objectivity and independence, the Internal Audit function reports to the Chairman of the Audit Committee.

 Your company has successfully implemented SAP Business solution as an accounting software.
 Company has installed different modules of SAP like FI (Finance), MM (Material Management,), SD (Sales & Distribution), PS (Project System), QC (Quality Control), and HR (Human Resource).
 Further the company continued to be certified under ISO: 9001:2008 by International Organization for Standardization.
 The Quality Management System in the Company is well defined and is well in place.
 This will enable your company to meet the challenges related with Information systems, Controls, Planning and Quality.

 Statement made in the management discussion and analysis report as regards the expectations or predictions are forward looking statements within the meaning of applicable Laws and Regulations.
 Actual performance may deviate from the explicit or implicit expectations.

-h) Material developments in Human Resources / Industrial Relations front, including number of people employed
+h) Material developments in Human Resources / Industrial Relations front, including number of people employed:

-Ujaas Energy has a very strong board, first line management and second line management, comprising of various Business Heads, GM and Vice Presidents and below them we have effective teams of managers.
-Your company will have huge openings in the coming years as the company is expecting enormous growth and will need supporting hands for proper management.
+Ujaas Energy has a very strong board, first line management and second line management, comprising of various Business Heads, GM and Vice Presidents and below them we have an effective team of managers.
+The company will have huge openings in the coming years as the company is expecting enormous growth and will need supporting hands for proper management.
 The total number of people employed in our Company are 441 as on 31st March, 2018.